3DLIRIOUS/MeshLabXML/README.md

 For production MLX can run completely headless, however while developing new scripts some visual feedback may be helpful.

-MLX does not (yet!) have a slick integrated GUI like OpenSCAD or Blender, however you can approximate one by arranging several programs into a useful layout, as shown below.
+MLX does not have an integrated GUI like OpenSCAD or Blender, however you can simulate one by arranging several programs into a useful layout, such as shown below.
 This can be accomplished pretty easily in modern versions of Windows using the Windows key and the arrow keys.

 Generally you will want a text editor, a console and of course MeshLab itself.
 The general script development workflow may consist of the following steps
- 1. Edit script in text editor
+ 1. Write & edit script in text editor
  2. Run script in console and view meshlabserver output
  3. Load output in MeshLab.
-Use the "reload" button to releoad the mesh after any changes are made.
+Use the "reload" button to reload the mesh after any changes are made.
- 4. Repeat ad nauseum
+ 4. Repeat ad nauseam

 ![workflow_2016 12](https://user-images.githubusercontent.com/15272764/30234194-9dd84f10-94c0-11e7-89a3-cd5d0acb598f.png)